Healthy Fish and Seafood Recipes You'll Want to Add to Your Menu ASAP

 Seared Scallops and Baby Spinach with Spiced Pomegranate Glaze

 Showy enough for entertaining but easy enough for a weeknight, this healthy fish meal takes just 30 minutes.
 (It’s true!)
 Drizzle a cinnamon-spiced pomegranate glaze over wilted spinach and tender, juicy scallops.
 Then sprinkle with pomegranate rails (aka the seeds) to give the 214-calorie entree a bit of crunch and a burst of freshness with every bite.

 Heavy on flavor and light on added fat, baking protein in parchment is one of the healthiest cooking strategies possible.
 The packet keeps all the aromatic citrus, herb, and garlic goodness close by the salmon until you're ready to dig in.
 Bonus: It’s a breeze to clean up after cooking this healthy baked fish recipe.

 Golden Turmeric Fish

 An island-inspired rub infuses each flaky bite of this low-calorie entree with fresh tropical flavors.
 Can't find snapper?
 The healthy fish dinner idea is versatile, so feel free to trade in sea bass, halibut, tilapia, or another variety of white fish fillets.

 Striped Bass en Brodo

-Fish are naturally high in healthy fats, and this method adds even more heart health superpowers to the meaty white fish pieces.
+Fish are naturally rich in healthy fats, and this method adds even more heart-health superpowers to the meaty white fish pieces.
 The low-calorie fish recipe includes an herb- and tomato-laced white wine-olive oil poaching broth that offers a delicious dose of Mediterranean diet benefits.
 (Oh yes, and lots of fresh summer flavor.)